 The first step is to identify which staffing method is best for your business and its needs.
 There are pros and cons to direct hire staffing which should be considered before making this decision, and agreed upon with buy-in from key hiring and management decision-makers in your organization.
 Once you’ve determined that you want to leverage direct hire staffing, your staffing agency partner can get the recruiting process underway.

 Direct hire employment is typically more attractive to passive candidates, as there is a greater sense of job security and social inclusion post-hire as well as immediate access to benefits.
 For these reasons, direct hire employment opportunities tend to attract a broader pool of prospective candidates, translating to a greater number of highly-qualified applicants.

-Your chosen recruiter or headhunter will share your vacant direct hire employment opportunities in their networks and reach out to candidates that align with your needs.
+Your chosen recruiter or headhunter will share your vacant direct hire employment opportunities in their networks and reach out to candidates who align with your needs.
 The right direct hire staffing agency will have a vast network of candidates that goes beyond what a single HR department would have access to on their own — plus the resources, tools, and expertise to connect with them on your behalf.